zdrgeo/gh-osmium/readme.md

 # Osmium - GitHub CLI extension

-This is Osmium - GitHub CLI extension.
+This is a GitHub CLI extension to integrate Osmium with GitHub CLI.
 Osmium is a prototype tool for exploring the dependencies between elements in a software system module by analyzing the evolution of the files that contain these elements.

 ## Overview